hackclub/hackclub/workshops/hash-code-generator/README.md

 Crypto has a method called `createHash` which allows you to calculate a hash as we passed `sha1` so it will generate `sha1` code.

 The `update` method is used to push data to later be turned into a hash with the `digest` method. `update` can be invoked multiple times to ingest streaming data, such as buffers from a file read stream.
-The argument for `digest` represents the output format, and may either be "binary", "hex" or "base64".
+The argument for `digest` represents the output format and may either be "binary", "hex" or "base64".
 It defaults to binary.

 To print the hash you need to do `console.log()`.